Sherlock113/language-digger/blog/ten-tips-to-keep-your-learning-momentum-alive.md

 ## 4. Create visible achievements

 Find tangible ways to mark your progress.
 This could mean earning a certification, posting a project online, or even just solving a tough problem.
-These benchmarks give you something to point to and say “I did it.”
+These benchmarks give you something to point to and say “I did it”.
 Each accomplishment boosts your sense of achievement and encourages you to push further.

 ## 5. Share your journey